lonesometraveler/lonesometraveler.github.io/_posts/2020-04-22-Maxbotix-Ultrasonic.md

 ### Three Sensor Models

-The sensor comes in 3 models: LV, XL and HR.
+The sensor comes in 3 models: LV, XL, and HR.
 They all work the same way.
 Just different resolutions.
-To calculate the distance, we use the model specific scale factor.
+To calculate the distance, we use the model-specific scale factor.

 * LV: 147uS/inch
 * XL: 58uS/cm